For the celebration of a wedding, recommitment of vows, or anniversary please make an appointment with our rector to begin planning the service.

 If you choose to have a Unity Candle as part of the ceremony, it is your responsibility to make arrangements as well as providing the tapers and their holders.
 If you wish to have a sand ceremony or other variations, please provide all the items necessary for that, and have it approved by the priest.

-A rehearsal is required if the priest is officiating at the ceremony.
+A rehearsal is required.
 Please let all individuals involved in the ceremony know the time of the rehearsal and stress the importance of being on time.
 Rehearsals will begin on time, last one hour, and allow for any specific questions you might have regarding the ceremony.

 Readings and Music - coming soon